Terry Mohn Founder and CEO

-Terry Mohn is founder and oversees the day to day operations of General MicroGrids, Inc in Asia Pacific and Africa.
-He has offices located in San Diego California and Perth Western Australia.
+Terry Mohn is founder and oversees the day to day operations of General MicroGrids, Inc. He has offices located in San Diego California and Perth Western Australia.
 Other business offices are in New Delhi, Nairobi and Entebbe.

 He served as Managing Partner of CleanSource Energy Partners LLC, a California company which delivers renewable energy and energy services to domestic and global markets.
 The company's expertise is in the utility, renewable energy and energy efficiency industries and provides deep knowledge of solar-photovoltaic & thermal, geothermal ground source heat pump systems, combined heat & power peaking and smart grid solutions.